Two Korean Tofu Dishes, Dubu-buchim, Chives & Dububuchim- yangnyeomjang

-Pressed for time, having been away over the weekend, I was rapidly removing some of the final ingredients from the rickety metal cart and tossing them onto the moving belt up to the register at the Korean Market when she called.
+Pressed for time, having been away over the weekend, I was rapidly removing some of the final ingredients from the rickety metal cart and tossing them onto the moving belt at the register of the Korean Market when she called.
 What?
 Already at my house?
 But we said 10:30, it was merely ten till ten.
 O.K.
 I confirmed I’d be there in ten.
 Minutes that was.

 Around the time of Dana Lee moving on, we too moved residence to a suburb outside of Philadelphia, losing touch until a couple of years later, where again we would run into each other at the First Holy Communion of the daughter of our Korean neighbors, the Chang’s, across the street, and later then occasionally, at the Philadelphia area Korean market.
 And so it’s gone on this way for years, somehow we always continue to weave in and out of each other’s lives.

 Recently seeing each other again seemed a special reunion of sorts, so much to catch up on.
 Life being what it is, kind of like the Tofu dishes, starting out simply bland, before the marinating, fermenting, in the end creating a colorful, well flavored, beautiful dish.
 And so on our next encounter, we began our day’s journey of food preparations together, among the favorites of Dana Lee, Two Korean Tofu Dishes, Dubu-buchim, Chives & Dububuchim- yangnyeomjang.

 Both of the dishes begin with a package of this popular Korean brand of firm Tofu.
 Easy enough right?